 During my last time in treatment, I decided that I would stop trying to “sound good” and instead, I decided that I would start sounding like me.
-Otherwise, I would be on the other side of the statistic column.
+Otherwise, I would be on the other side of the statistics column.

 There were people whom I idolized.
 There were people whom I swore if anyone was going to “make it” or change the world, it would be them.

 There were people whom I swore that I’d rather be like and at the same time, I remember them well.
 I remember the look in their eyes when they fell from grace.

 I remember how their eyes were half-shut from the self-induced harm, which they believed was the only thing that could save them.
 I remember their chemical reactions to a deadly remedy.
 To them, their deadly remedy was the only thing that allowed them to feel fine that they were alive.

 I have watched the celebrated fall.
 I have watched the glorified be welcomed and, meanwhile, I have seen the humbled stay in their lane because in their hearts, they never believed they could be anything more.
 I have seen people endure and, no matter what, they never gave in.

 It is said in the Peter Principle that people rise to the level of their incompetence.
 We meet our limitations or better yet, we accept them as if to sadly surrender and allow this to become our personal law.
 But there is no law that says this has to happen.

 There is no law that says we cannot grow.
 There is no law that says we cannot learn.
 Of course, this does not mean that we can learn to be the next best singer or to do something that is not within our natural range of talent.

 But more, I repeat words that I have heard more than once, which are as follows: No one can ever stop you from pursuing your dreams.
 No one can stop you from doing what you love to do.